The Rubberbodies Collective

+History

+The first performance piece by the collective entitled 'Grace u Rofflu' took place in 2009 at MITP Theatre in Valletta, Malta.

 In 2012 The Rubberbodies Collective produced an interactive installation entitled -hEx: inverting geometry.
 This installation formed a part of Malta's, 2012 Science in the City, festival.

-The rbc also collaborated with dance performer, Athansia Kanellopoulou, on the production of, "Penelope: Dust of our awakened dreams" (MITP, Valletta).

-On the 23rd of March rbc member Mario Sammut (Cygna) performed Malta's first “silent concert”, held in a circa 5600-year-old temple, in collaboration with the French composer Vincent Villuis.
-Hagar Qim temples.
+That year, the collective collaborated with Greek dance performer Athansia Kanellopoulou on the production of, "Penelope: Dust of our awakened dreams".
+In March 2012, Mario Sammut, a member of the collective, performed Malta's first “silent concert” held in the Ħaġar Qim temples and in collaboration with French composer Vincent Villuis.

-In 2012, the rbc ran the performance Old Salt, a theatre work for Malta's National Art Festival that was made in collaboration with Liam Gauci of the National Maritime Museum.
+In 2012, the rubberbodies collective performed Old Salt, a theatre piece for Malta's National Art Festival that was made in collaboration with Liam Gauci of the National Maritime Museum.